syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 ## Create DataModel for the SfDataGrid

 The SfDataGrid is a data-bound control.
-Hence a data model should be created to bind it to the control.
+Hence, a data model should be created to bind it to the control.

 Create a simple data source as shown in the following code example in a new class file.
 Save it as OrderInfo.cs file: